Openhab-Nodes/website/content/en/developer/frontend_apps.md

 For example: `<dashboard-example an-attribute="value"></dashboard-example>`

 value
-: A stringified value of the given Thing or Thing Channel
+: A stringified value of the given Thing or Thing Property

 You see an example usage in the javascript snippet above (`this.getAttribute("value")`).
 You can also be notified of attribute changes.
 You need to return attributes that you want to be notified of in `observedAttributes` and then implement `attributeChangedCallback`.